Oneday2010/milestone-project2/README.md

   ![bug2](assets/docs/images/bug/bug2.png)

-This bug occured on tablet view.
-I add min-width 250 and with media quary I add another css to be min-width 200, also adjusted margin size. it got fixed
+         This bug occurred on tablet view.
+I add min-width 250 and with a media query, I add another CSS to be min-width 200, also adjusted margin size. it got fixed

   - bug3

   ![bug3](assets/docs/images/bug/bug3.png)

- On question.js, the suggested (model4) was keep shows on bottom of question , I realized that I made mistake on speling (model-split->modal-split).
+         On question.js, the suggested (model4) kept shows on the bottom of the question, I realized that I made mistake in spelling (model-split->modal-split).
 Fixed.

   - bug4

   ![bug4](assets/docs/images/bug/bug4.png)

-  On question.js, function didn't work and it show error and I realized that suggestions should be more option to fit the function requirement.
-Becaues there are  only 12 objects, some of options doesn't fit with suggestion.
-I add more cafes on suggestions, so function has more flexiblity to run.
+          On question.js, the function didn't work and it shows an error and I realized that suggestions should be more option to fit the function requirement.
+Because there are only 12 objects, some of the options doesn't fit with a suggestion.
+I add more cafes on suggestions, so the function has more flexibility to run.

   - bug5

-  All the images had big size, it delayed loading time.
-My montor advised me to compress all the image size.
+          All the images had big size, which delayed loading time.
+My mentor advised me to compress all the image size.
 I used [this site]((https://tinyjpg.com/)) to compress all the images and test on my old laptop. it loads faster than before.